 Vehicle Fuel Tank Temperature Stabilization

 Immediately after the hot transient exhaust emission test, the vehicle shall be soaked in a temperature-controlled area between one hour to six hours, until the fuel and, if applicable, vapor temperatures are stabilized at 105oF ± 3oF for one hour.
 This is a preparatory step for the running loss test.
 Cooling or heating of the fuel tank may be induced to bring the fuel to 105oF.
 The fuel heating rate shall not exceed 5oF in any 1-hour interval.
-Higher fuel heating rates are allowed with Executive Officer approval if the 5oF per hour heating rate is insufficient to heat the fuel to 105oF in the allowed soak time.
+Higher fuel heating rates are allowed with Executive Officer approval following the process in subsection III.G.4 if the 5oF per hour heating rate is insufficient to heat the fuel to 105oF in the allowed soak time.
 The vehicle fuel temperature stabilization step may be omitted on vehicles whose tank fuel and, if applicable, vapor temperatures are already at 105oF upon completion of the exhaust emission test.

 The vehicle air conditioning system (if so equipped) shall be set as described in 40 CFR §1066.835.